Mental Health Facilities Bozeman, MT

 Livingston Community Based Services - 20.4 miles from Bozeman, MT

 Livingston Community Based Services is a mental health facility in Livingston, MT, located at 5237 Highway 89 South, Suite 1, in the 59047 zip code.
-Livingston Community Based Services provides telemedicine/telehealth and outpatient treatment.
-Livingston Community Based Services provides behavior modification, group therapy and couples/family therapy to children / adolescents.
-Livingston Community Based Services also supports people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services available at Livingston Community Based Services include family psychoeducation, suicide prevention services and case management.
+Livingston Community Based Services provides outpatient treatment and telemedicine/telehealth.
+Livingston Community Based Services provides trauma therapy, couples/family therapy and group therapy to children / adolescents.
+Livingston Community Based Services also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
+Some other services available at Livingston Community Based Services include court-ordered outpatient treatment, family psychoeducation and case management.

 Learn More